SpectoLabs/hoverfly/docs/pages/keyconcepts/templating/templating.rst

 You can read data from a CSV data source in a number of ways.

-The most basic is to return the value of one field (selected-column) given a field name to search (column-name) and a value to search for in that field (query-value).
+The most basic is to ise the ``csv`` function to return the value of one field (selected-column) given a field name to search (column-name) and a value to search for in that field (query-value).
 Of course the query-value would normally be pulled from the request.

 .. code:: handlebars